 The first thing I did when tackling my kitchen organization project was round up empty bins and boxes and load them up with all of the clutter and stuff junking up my office.
 Sound familiar? 😉

-These are the changes I came up with after completing a space audit on my kitchen.
+These are the changes I decided on after completing a space audit on my kitchen.
 I realized that:

 - My baking items were strewn all over the kitchen; I designated one cupboard for baking supplies and relocated all of my supplies to that cupboard.